tysker/reactrouter-v6-lesson-3sem/README.md

 second (git repo) is for comparing.
 The solution for each lesson is on the branch ahead.

 ```
-### You are just going to cheat yourself by looking ahead before you really tried
+You are only going to be cheating yourself by peeking ahead!
+Try first
-### yourself to come up with your own solution.
+to come up with your own solution.
 Don't be a cheater!!!
 ```

 ### What to do!